 Roast Type: Medium-dark

-Buy fresh from the best coffee bean farms in Hawaii.
+Buy Pure Kona fresh from the best coffee bean farms in Hawaii.

-Get ready to experience the truly amazing taste of the best coffee beans right now!
+Get ready to experience the truly amazing taste of Pure Kona Coffee right now!

 Best Coffee Bean Blends